jhwohlgemuth/tomo-cli/README.md

 ## Usage

 > tomo wants to help you explore and exploit modern web technologies.
-With a strong focus on Developer Experience (DX), tomo will allow you to build new apps and augment existing apps and projects.
+With a strong focus on Developer Experience (DX), tomo will allow you to build new stuff and augment existing stuff.
 "No [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) with tomo!"™

 ### Create a new app with [Marionette.js](https://marionettejs.com/) and [Webpack](https://webpack.js.org/)